KKodiac/copilot-rps/README.md

 # GitHub Copilot Workshop

-> Not a single line of code was written by hand
+> Not a single line of code was written by hand (Except for this line of sentence)

 ## Build a Rock, Paper, Scissors game from scratch with GitHub Copilot